AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">Daemon Privileges</td>
-    <td>Do not use the <code>--privileged</code> command line option.
+    <td><p align="justify">Do not use the <code>--privileged</code> command line option.
 This would otherwise allow the container to access all devices on the host and would in addition provide the container with specific a LSM (i.e SELinux or AppArmor) configuration that would give it the same level of access as processes running on the host.
     <br>
     <br>
     Avoid the use <code>--privileged</code> helps reduce the attack surface and potential of host compromise.
 This however does not mean that the daemon will run without root privileges which is still currently required in the latest release.